Latinas Decolonizing Our Sexuality: The Journey of Reclaiming Power and Pleasure

 The Process of Decolonization: Reclaiming Agency

 Decolonizing sexuality for Latinas is not a singular event but a continuous journey of unlearning and relearning.
-It involves actively challenging the dominant narratives and reconstructing a more empowered and authentic understanding of one's sexual identity.
+I still find myself showing myself grace and unlearning all the time.
+Its a process that involves actively challenging the dominant narratives and reconstructing a more empowered and authentic understanding of one's sexual identity.
+It sounds simple but it takes time and (most importantly) patience with yourself.
+Here are some Key aspects that have supported myself in my journey.

 Key Aspects of Decolonizing Latina Sexuality:

-• Self-Exploration and Education: This is the foundation.
-It involves seeking out information from diverse sources, including feminist scholars, queer Latinx voices, and personal experiences, that offer alternative perspectives on sexuality.
-It also means engaging in self-pleasure and understanding one's own body and desires without shame.
+• Self-Exploration and Education: This is the foundation!
+Seeking out information from diverse sources, including feminist scholars, queer Latinx voices, and personal experiences, that offer alternative perspectives on sexuality.
+It also means engaging in self-pleasure/masturbation and understanding one's own body and desires without shame.

 • Challenging Stereotypes: Actively recognizing and dismantling harmful stereotypes in media, family, and society is crucial.
 This includes rejecting the 'spicy Latina' or the 'virgin-whore' dichotomies that limit authentic expression.